alexander-kastil/az-204/demos/09-event-based-solutions/01-event-grid/demo-02/readme.md

     };
     ```

--   Start the microfrontend using `ng serve` in `food-orders-ui` and open [http://localhost:4200](http://localhost:4200).
+-   Start the microfrontend using `ng serve` in `food-orders-dashboard` and open [http://localhost:4200](http://localhost:4200).
 Open the F12 Dev tools and check that the SignalR connection is established.

     ![websocket](_images/websocket.png)